srenV/Sign-up-formular/README.md

 This is my solution to the sign-up form challenge on Frontend Mentor.
 ## Overview

 A simple, responsive layout showcasing an Article Preview Component.
-The goal is to practice alignment, a bit of JavaScript, and basic responsive design using HTML and CSS.
+The goal is to practice alignment, a bit of JavaScript, form validation, and basic responsive design using HTML and CSS.

 ## Built with

     HTML5
     CSS3
     JavaScript
-    Flexbox / Grid
+    Flexbox

 ## Time to Build

+ ~ 6 hours

 ## Author